 Building with Green Windows, Moonlight.
 Mare Island Naval Ship Yard, California.
 March 3, 2007. © Copyright G Dan Mitchell – all rights reserved.

 First, for information about the techniques of nocturnal photography (and for some great examples of the photographic results and for workshop opportunities) I recommend a visit to the web site of The Nocturnes, the San Francisco Bay Area night photography group more or less run by Tim Baskerville.
-I’ve joined them on several night photography shoots, and the resources at their web site provide a ton of basic information that will save you many frustrating nights of trial and error.
+I’ve joined them on many night photography shoots, and the resources at their web site provide a ton of basic information that will save you many frustrating nights of trial and error.

 Since so much of the basic information is available there, I’ll just add a few techniques and ideas that I find useful, especially for shooting with DSLRs.
 Here they are, in no particular order.

-Shoot wide open at high ISO to calculate basic exposure – If you have a f/1.4 lens and can set your camera to ISO 3200, do so.
+Shoot wide open at high ISO to calculate basic exposure – If you have a f/1.4 lens and can set your camera to ISO 3200 or higher, do so.
 Let your camera make an automatic exposure and use that as a starting point.
 For example, if you get a decent (though noisy and otherwise awful looking) exposure at ISO3200, f/1.4, and 1 second you can work backwards from there to get a better exposure.
 Switching back to ISO 100 means that you need 5 stops more light, so your exposure time will go from 1 second to 32 seconds.
 (Count 1, 2, 4, 8, 16, 32.)
 Changing your aperture back to a more reasonable f/8 means another 5 stops or about a 17 minute (!) exposure – if my quick calculations are correct.
-(Update: I just read today that if you can do this at ISO 6400 you can do a straight conversion from seconds to minutes – e.g. if the exposure at some aperture is 1 second at ISO 6400 the claim is that it will be 1 minute at ISO 100 at that same aperture.)
+(Update: I understand that if you can do this at ISO 6400 you can do a straight conversion from seconds to minutes – e.g. if the exposure at some aperture is 1 second at ISO 6400 the claim is that it will be 1 minute at ISO 100 at that same aperture.)

 Find something to focus on — Getting good focus stymies many night photographers.
 There are several approaches that you can try, and the right choice will vary depending on the shot.